D-MOVE/The-BPEagle-Project-Ruby-Code-Golf-Challenge/README.md

 # 🏆 The BPEagle Project: Ruby Code Golf Challenge

-## Contest: Perlbatross 2025 Fukuoka
+## Contest: ~~Perl~~Anybatross 2025 Fukuoka Hole 2

-This repository chronicles my journey and progressive solutions to the Perlbatross 2025 Fukuoka Code Golf Contest.
+This repository chronicles my journey and progressive solutions to the ~~Perl~~Anybatross 2025 Fukuoka Code Golf Contest.
 My goal was to implement a simple **Byte Pair Encoding (BPE)**-like compression algorithm in the fewest bytes possible using Ruby.

 **Final Result:** 109 Bytes (Tied for 9th place on the final leaderboard).